Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Two-stage Coarse-to-fine robust tensor completion framework

 \subsection{Local patch tensor construction using patch jitter}

-Patch-based methods have been widely used in visual data processing \cite{dabov2007image,maggioni2012nonlocal,wen2017joint}.
-In tensor completion, a patch tensor is created using block matching across the spatial domain \cite{xie2018tensor,zhang2019nonlocal,ding2021tensor}.
-Existing block matching methods presume that the data entries are not perturbed by outliers, such that similar patches can be accurately matched.
+Patch-based methods have been widely used in visual data processing \cite{dabov2007image,maggioni2012nonlocal}.
+In tensor completion, a patch tensor is created using block-matching across the spatial domain \cite{xie2018tensor,zhang2019nonlocal,ding2021tensor}.
+Existing block-matching methods presume that the data entries are not perturbed by outliers, such that similar patches can be accurately matched.
 Similar patches are then stacked to a patch tensor, on which completion can be applied.
-However, in our setting, the distance between patches will be biased due to the existence of outliers, which would deteriorate the results of patch matching.
+However, in our setting, the distance between patches will be biased due to the existence of outliers, which would deteriorate the results of block-matching.

-By contrast, instead of using block matching to find similar patches, in this work we directly apply patch jitter on each patch to generate a patch tensor.
-Specifically, given a patch of size $m\times m\times n$, we generate its neighbouring patches with jitter length $l$, i.e., the $(2l+1)^2$ number of patches in a window of size $(2l+1)\times(2l+1)$ centered at the original patch.
-Note that the original patch is also included in the neighbouring patch set.
+By contrast, instead of using block-matching to find similar patches, in this work we directly apply patch jitter on each patch to generate a patch tensor.
+Specifically, given a patch of size $m\times m\times n$, we generate its neighboring patches with jitter length $l$, i.e., the $(2l+1)^2$ number of patches in a window of size $(2l+1)\times(2l+1)$ centered at the original patch.
+Note that the original patch is also included in the neighboring patch set.
 Then, the $(2l+1)^2$ patches are stacked in a patch tensor $\mathcal{S}\in\mathbb{R}^{m\times m\times n\times (2l+1)^2}$.
-To match the patches at the corners and boundaries of the frames, the tensor $\mathcal{M}$ is first padded by mirroring $l$ pixels at all boundaries and corners, resulting in a padded tensor $\mathcal{M}^{+}$ of size ${(I_1+2l)\times (I_2+2l)\times n}$.
+To match the patches at the corners and boundaries of the frames, the tensor $\mathcal{M}$ is first padded by mirroring $l$ pixels at all boundaries and corners, resulting in a padded tensor {${\mathcal{M}}_p$} of size ${(I_1+2l)\times (I_2+2l)\times n}$.